-While they don’t offer flying cars or spaceships, they do offer the best rates available whether you’re flying (on a plane, broom, or the Millenium Falcon) into Orlando or Sanford.
+While they don’t offer flying cars or spaceships, they do offer the best rates available whether you’re flying (on a plane, broom, or the Millennium Falcon) into Orlando or Sanford.

 Harry Potter vs. Galaxy’s Edge

-Before I start comparing Star Wars Galaxy’s Edge vs. The Wizarding World of Harry Potter, let’s go over how I will compare them.
+Before I compare Star Wars Galaxy’s Edge vs. The Wizarding World of Harry Potter, let’s go over how I will compare them.

 I am also not comparing The Wizarding World vs. Hollywood Studios as a whole.
-I’m not sure how that could possibly be a far comparison.
+I’m not sure how that could possibly be a fair comparison.

-I am going to use 10 factors to compare Harry Potter World vs. Star Galaxy’s Edge.
+I will use ten factors to compare Harry Potter World vs. Star Galaxy’s Edge.
 They include:

 - Time Period